pselamy/DIY-HomeProjects/PaverPlatformInstallation.md

 **Install the Landscape Fabric:**

-- Cut and lay the landscape fabric over the sand to prevent weeds from growing between your pavers.
+- Cut and lay the [landscape fabric](https://www.lowes.com/pd/Sta-Green-Ultimate-Landscape-Fabric-Common-3-ft-x-50-ft-Actual-3-02-ft-x-50-17-ft/50055135) over the sand to prevent weeds from growing between your pavers.

+Of course.
+Here's an updated version:

 ### Paver Installation
 **Lay the Pavers:**

-- Start at one corner and lay your first paver, ensuring it's straight and level.
+- Start at one corner and lay your first [paver](https://www.lowes.com/pd/Square-Gray-Concrete-Patio-Stone-Common-16-in-x-16-in-Actual-16-in-x-16-in/3516912), ensuring it's straight and level.
 - Continue to lay the pavers, keeping them close together.
 Since you're using 16-inch pavers, you should have 3 rows of 3 pavers each.

 **Check and Adjust the Pavers:**

 - Check each paver for alignment and level.
 If necessary, adjust the sand underneath them.
+This could mean adding a bit more sand under a paver if it's sitting too low, or removing some sand if it's too high.
+- Use a piece of your 2x4 treated lumber and your 24-in I-beam level to span across multiple pavers and ensure they are at the same height.
-- Use your rubber mallet to firmly set the pavers into the sand.
+- Once you're satisfied with the positioning and level of each paver, use your rubber mallet to firmly set the pavers into the sand.
+Be gentle when using the mallet to avoid cracking the pavers.

 ### Edging Installation
 **Install the Paver Restraint (Optional):**

-- Cut your flexible paver restraint to the length of each side of your square and place it around the edge of the pavers.
+- Cut your [flexible paver restraint](https://www.lowes.com/pd/EasyFlex-100-ft-Black-Plastic-Landscape-Edging-Roll/999989506) to the length of each side of your square and place it around the edge of the pavers.

 **Anchor the Restraint (Optional):**

 - Position the paver restraint with the lip under the pavers to keep them in place.
-- Drive the spikes through the holes in the restraint and into the ground at intervals of about 1.5-2 feet around the perimeter.
+- Drive the [spikes](https://www.lowes.com/pd/EasyFlex-10-Pack-12-in-Black-Plastic-Landscape-Edging-Spike/50221865) through the holes in the restraint and into the ground at intervals of about 1.5-2 feet around the perimeter.

 **Check the Edge (Optional):**